nikhil-iyer-97/Candidate-Elimination-Implementation/README.md

 Output:
 -------
-Displays whether the concept can be learned or not for the particular class.
+Displays whether the concept can be learnt or not for the particular class.
 Also displays the general and specific boundary for each class if concept learning is possible.